MMMorpheus/react-chat/README.md

 # react_chat
 This is pet-pj React chat
-It ss in development progress at the moment
+It is in development progress at the moment

 Features overwiev:
 1. Sending messages